Back

 However, with such a large expat community in the city, it can be easier to find other foreigners to connect with.
 You can try joining expat groups on social media to find other people in your area.
 Learning French will also be a huge help to connecting with locals.

 At Expatriate Group, we know that moving abroad can bring both challenges and monumental benefits.
-If you’re moving to Paris, you’ll want international health insurance to make sure you’re covered for any eventuality.
+If you’re moving to Paris for work, you’ll want comprehensive medical insurance for professionals abroad to make sure you’re covered for any eventuality.
 Get a free, no-obligation quote today, or speak to one of our expert advisers by calling +44 (0)20 3551 6634 or email info@expatriategroup.com.

 Related News